Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3424-restore-to-an-azure-vm-or-data-disk/34241-restore-to-an-azure-virtual-machine.md

 * **VM size**
   Specifies the size of the target virtual machine.

   > The **"Disk size"** value displayed for a virtual machine selected on this wizard page indicates a space allocated by Microsoft Azure for storing various temporary information \(such as swap files and memory page data\).
-This value is not related to the [total size that a restored disk can have](/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/344-select-partitions.md) \(which is limited to **4**TB for Azure virtual machines\).
+This value is not related to the [total size that a restored disk can have](/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/344-select-partitions.md) \(which is limited to **2** TB for Azure virtual machines\).
 See the following documents for more information:

   * [Sizes for Windows virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes)